-Pharmaceutical and medical product companies rely on highly-skilled workers employed across various business areas, from research and development (R&D) through to sales operations.
+Pharmaceutical and medical product companies rely on highly skilled workers employed across various business areas, from research and development (R&D) through to sales operations.
 While employees in R&D are key to foster innovation and growth, those involved in commercial roles have a prominent role in driving the ethical conduct and reputation of the companies in the sector, though their marketing practices and ethical conduct.
+With an increasing fragmentation of the industry, social practices, human rights and human resources are expected to receive higher scrutiny along the supply chain.